mariehane/project-outside-course-scope/README.md

 # POC: Lung CT Diagnosis via.
 Deep Learning
-Code for my Project Outside Course-scope (POC) on Deep Learning for Patients with
+Code for my Project Outside Course-scope (POC) on Deep Learning for Chest Image Analysis for Patients with Lung Cancer.

 ## Setup
 The code has been developed for Python 3.6.9 and CUDA version 11.2.
 It has been tested on Linux, but should work on any platform that can install the libraries.